DefinitionThis section has been translated automatically.

-- Number and distribution (solitary, multiple, grouped, disseminated, exanthematic)
+- number and distribution (solitary, multiple, grouped, disseminated, exanthematous)

-- Arrangement and shape (gyriated, herpetiform, serpiginous, in Blaschko lines, segmental, anular, polygonal, reticular
+- Arrangement and shape (gyrate, herpetiform, serpiginous, in Blaschko lines, segmental, anular, polygonal, reticular

-- Structural and functional assignment (follicular, sweat glands, sebaceous glands, contact points or defined by exogenous triggers (e.g. contact point, heliotropic, random, textile covered)
+- Structural and functional assignment (follicular, sweat glands, sebaceous glands, contact sites or defined by exogenous trigger (e.g. contact site, heliotrope, random, textile-covered)

-- Topographic classification (different body regions, field skin, groin skin, face, nose, auricle, capillitium, intertriginous)
+- Topographic assignment (different body regions, field skin, groin skin, face, nose, auricle, capillitium, intertriginous)

-- Colour (dull red, light red, deep red, haemorrhagic, transition to purpura, blue-red)
+- color (dull red, light red, deep red, hemorrhagic, transition to purpura, blue-red)

-- Symptoms (mild itching, severe itching, burning itch, pain)
+- Symptomatology (absent, mild itching, severe itching, burning itching, pain)

 - association with fever and/or other general symptoms (arthralgias, intestinal symptoms, fatigue)

-- association with metabolic diseases, pregnancy, malignant tumours, autoimmune diseases
+- association with metabolic diseases, pregnancy, malignant tumors, autoimmune diseases

-- dynamics (static, acutely volatile, acutely persistent, chronically persistent, crescendo reaction with increasing dynamics, wave dynamics, with increasing phase-plateau phase and decrescendophase)
+- Dynamics (static, acute volatile, acute persistent, chronic persistent, crescendo reaction with increasing dynamics, wave dynamics, with increasing phase plateau phase and decrescendo phase)

-- Triggering: Endogenous triggering: bacterial, viral, fungal infections, ADRs (drug reactions), food allergies.
+- Triggering: Endogenous triggering: bacterial, viral, mycotic infections, UAW (drug reactions), food allergies.

 LiteratureThis section has been translated automatically.